6 Pillars of the Fear of the Lord

 This decade, I became a homeowner and a parent/caregiver to a relative.
 I also started my online t-shirt business (on hiatus now and I am in prayer about it) and wrote and published three books within this decade.
 I was able to learn and grow professionally and spiritually.
 I healed from heartbreak and realized some of my deal breakers.
 I made it through betrayal and learned what true forgiveness looks like.

 Instead of hiding it, I became more transparent in my struggles with anxiety and fear, especially with those I love.
 I also got my driver’s license in this decade and got acknowledged at work for my contributions.
 I saw my students grow and step out of their comfort zones.
 I bore fruit even during difficult seasons and impacted others in ways I could not have done without God.
-I also battled debt and high property taxes and saw God provide.
+I also battled debt and high property taxes but saw God provide.

 I learned I needed better self-care, I needed to set boundaries, and I needed to learn that I can’t earn God’s love.
 My family and I overcame some things I thought my family and I would not survive.
 I also learned that it is crucial to see things from God’s perspective.
 I journaled in my note pad like crazy.
 I did self-assessments prompted from bible plans and self-reflection.
 I blogged.
 I led a women’s group and bible study and we learned about waiting with God and learning to trust Him.
 I maintained a gratitude journal.